aidos9/ChargingDots/README.md

 ## Changelog
 See the CHANGELOG file for upcoming features and past changes.
 Unimplemented features will have "\[\*\]" following their description.
 Please note these aren't guaranteed to be implemented just ideas that I am planning.

+## Releases
+Each release will have its own branch starting from v0.3.0 to track changes.

 ## Questions
 If you have any questions about something on here feel free to send me a PM on reddit: <a href="https://www.reddit.com/user/aidos9">https://www.reddit.com/user/aidos9</a> but please don't open an issue for a question.